by Dr. Lawrence Wilson

 6. Low thyroid, and perhaps low adrenal activity with it.

-Dehydration can cause hair loss, although I am not sure exactly why.
+Dehydration can cause hair loss.
+Dehydration impairs circulation, among other problems.
 This situation is quite common.

 Reasons for dehydration are: